Your children in the early development stages are learning to communicate.

 Our curriculum is discovery-based and not one that is primarily focused on drill and practice skills.
 While structure is essential, we offer opportunities for children to make choices about their learning.

-The children’s work is assessed regularly and sent home with comments, as well as formal reports twice a year.
+The children’s work is assessed regularly.
+Formal reports are sent home at the end of every term.
 Flip files are used in all the classes and these provide a record of your child’s capabilities and achievements.
 Parents are encouraged to keep in touch with your teacher or principal at any time and to let us know if there is anything that has happened that may affect your child – the death of a pet, moving house etc. Also, please let us know if your child is sick or has had a bad night.
 Keep them at home if they are ill.
 It is unfair both to them and to their peers to bring them to school.

 If you feel you need to talk about your child with your teacher, please make an appointment for a short informal discussion.
 It is important that a plan of action is put in place so that home and school work together, to serve the child.
 If you have any concerns, please contact the school.
 However, we discourage parents from popping in on the groups during the day, as many children find it unsettling and may think it is time to go home.